Nerve block: CT-guided peripheral nerve block

 Illustration of a CT-guided nerve block.
 The needle tip has been placed at top of the pudendal canal to block the pudendal nerve.

 The use of CT guidance is largely predicated on the limitations of lower cost image-guided injections such as fluoroscopy and ultrasound, as well as the cost considerations and availability of more precise imaging such as MRI-guidance.

 CT provides excellent spatial resolution and good soft-tissue contrast.
 This makes it easy to verify the anatomic level.
 While the use of CT does expose the patient to radiation, the amount of radiation is less than a full scan.
 For example, the radiation from a lumbar spine CT is approximately 7.5 mSv, but the radiation from standard protocols for CT-guided epidurals is about 1.3-1.5 mSv.
 A low-dose CT protocol may still provide the required resolution, and if used can reduce the radiation exposure by another 85%, bringing the radiation exposure to about 0.2 mSv.

 The machine cost of CT is a barrier to availability and more widespread use, though still more cost-effective than an MRI.
-CT machine costs can range from $415,000 to $615,000 USD.
+CT machine costs can range from US$415,000 to US$615,000.

 MRI-guided peripheral nerve block

 MRI provides excellent visualization of soft tissues, but the detail is not usually enough to see the small nerves that are often entrapped.
 Newer technology (MR neurography), however, has increased the level of nerve details seen and allowed for more accurate MRI-directed injections.
 The ability to visualize nerves is important for localization and also for ensuring that injected material properly surrounds the nerve.
 The good soft tissue contrast also makes it easier to avoid injuring other tissue structures such as blood vessels and in the case of pelvic injections, the large intestines.

 MRN-guided blocks are especially effective for deep, small nerves which are otherwise difficult to visualize with ultrasound and CT.
 The use of radiation-free MRI complies with ALARP (As Low As Reasonably Practical) practice mandate and can be a better choice for radiation-sensitive patients such as children and pregnant women.
-However, due to the expense of MRI machines, MRN-guidance is not a substitute for other imaging modalities but rather a specialized tool which higher accuracy is required.
+However, due to the expense of MRI machines, MRN-guidance is not a substitute for other imaging modalities, but rather a specialized tool which higher accuracy is required.
 The cost of an MRI machine limits more widespread use and is significant, at about $1,000,000 USD per Tesla.
 Often a 1.5T machine with a wide bore will be used, but a 3T machine should provide the highest resolution.